SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 The implementation of ``max(_:_:)`` uses only functionality that all ``Comparable`` types share.

-Those roles are reversed for a function whose return type is opaque.
+Those roles are reversed for a function with an opaque return type.
 An opaque type lets the function implementation pick the type for the value it returns in a way that's abstracted away from the code that calls the function.